satriahady/PredictChurnCustomer/README.md

 ## Dataset
-We are using Ecommerce Dataset from [here](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).
+The dataset is using Ecommerce Dataset from [here](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).
 The dataset contains features from every unique customer.
 These are the insight from the dataset: <br>
 + Our Target is `Churn` feature
 + Customer account information such as `CustomerID`,`Tenure`, `Preferred Login Device`, `Gender`, `CityTier`, `Number of Device Registered`, `Marital Status` and `Number of Address`
 + Customer transaction information such as `Warehouse to Home`,`Preferred Payment Mode`, `Hour Spend on App`, `Preferred Order Category`,`Satisfaction Score`, `Complain`, `Order Amount Hike From Last Year`,`Coupon Used`, `Order Count`, `Day Since Last Order`, and `Cashback Amount`